dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 > Dubaet al. added first-class continuations to the statically typed ML language [Typing first-class continuations in ML, POPL '91].
 > Flattet al.implementeda production version in Scheme [Adding delimited and composable control to a production programming environment, 2007]

-#### Call with current continuation patterns
+#### "Call with current continuation patterns"

    - https://www.researchgate.net/publication/228576802_Call_with_current_continuation_patterns
-   - Darrell Ferguson and Dwight Deugo
+   - Darrell Ferguson, Dwight Deugo
-   - September 2001.
+   - September 2001

 The paper explores patterns in Scheme that employ `call-with-current-continuation` (aka. `call/cc`), not patterns in Prolog that use `reset/shift` but once one notices the relationship between `call/cc` and `reset` that becomes less important.
 Plus it provides an excellent intro.